-Recently, researchers have started to develop a few approaches to perform decentralized relative state estimation on aerial swarms without other external localization devices.
-One of the most straightforward ideas is to utilize visual object detection among the aerial swarm to estimate the relative state \cite{xu2020decentralized,guo2017ultra,guo2019ultra, ziegler2021distributed}.
-Besides, fusing distance measturement from UWB and the odometries (usually provided by VIO) \cite{xu2020decentralized,walter2019uvdar,nguyen2019vision,guo2017ultra,guo2019ultra,ziegler2021distributed} is another viable approach.
-Moreover, estimating relative state from common environment features captured by drones \cite{piasco2016collaborative,achtelik2011collaborative} or extracting relative state from sparse maps built by the aerial swarms \cite{cunningham2010ddf,cunningham2013ddf,choudhary2017distributed,lajoie2020door} are also feasible.
+Recently, researchers have started to develop approaches to perform decentralized relative state estimation on aerial swarms.
+One of the most straightforward ideas is to utilize visual object detection to detect the drones in the aerial swarm to estimate the relative state \cite{xu2020decentralized,guo2017ultra,guo2019ultra, ziegler2021distributed}.
+Fusing distance measurements from the UWB and odometry (usually VIO) \cite{xu2020decentralized,walter2019uvdar,nguyen2019vision,guo2017ultra,guo2019ultra,ziegler2021distributed} is another viable approach, along with estimating relative states from common environment features captured by the drones \cite{piasco2016collaborative,achtelik2011collaborative} or extracting relative states from sparse maps built by the aerial swarms \cite{cunningham2010ddf,cunningham2013ddf,choudhary2017distributed,lajoie2020door}.

-However, there still exist some serious issues limiting the practicability of these methods is limited by some serious issues, as follows, \begin{enumerate} \item Observablility issue caused by restricted field of view (FoV).
-For the visual-object-detection-based methods\cite{walter2019uvdar,nguyen2019vision,xu2020decentralized}, the relative states are observable only when others drones is in the drone's FoV. \item Complicated initialization.
-The UWB-odometry fusion methods \cite{guo2017ultra,guo2019ultra,xu2020decentralized, ziegler2021distributed} require large motions to initialize the system.
+However, the practicability of these methods is limited by some serious issues, as follows, \begin{enumerate} \item Observability issue caused by a restricted field of view (FoV).
+For visual-drone-detection-based methods\cite{walter2019uvdar,nguyen2019vision,xu2020decentralized}, the relative states are observable only when others drones are in the drone's FoV. \item Complicated initialization.
+UWB-odometry fusion methods \cite{guo2017ultra,guo2019ultra,xu2020decentralized, ziegler2021distributed} require large motions to initialize the system.
 The complex initialization procedure may cause severe safety issues and even crashes. \item Insufficient accuracy.
-The estimated position errors of the previous works are generally around the 20cm-50cm, meaning that the swarm systems can be scarcely adopted in confined indoor space or close formation scenarios. \item Lack of global consistency.
-For all the current relative state estimation methods, the estimated poses drift along with the ego state estimation cause consistency issues.
+The estimated position errors in previous works \cite{guo2017ultra,guo2019ultra, ziegler2021distributed} are generally around 20 cm--50 cm, meaning that these swarm systems can scarcely be adopted for use in confined indoor spaces or close formation scenarios. \item Lack of global consistency.
+For all the current relative state estimation methods, the estimated poses drift and the ego state estimation cause consistency issues.
 Global consistency becomes especially important when we expect to build global maps based on state estimation. \end{enumerate}